About the DSL Infinite Mile Awards

 Nominations for the 2023 Infinite Mile Awards are now closed!

 Please stay tuned for announcements on our ceremony!

 Note: All personnel in the Division for Student Life are eligible to nominate or be nominated for an Infinite Mile award, except for one restriction, which is part of Institute Best Practices.
 It states that no one can win an Infinite Mile Award two years in a row.
 In addition, DSL staff are encouraged to nominate employees or teams of other MIT offices who have provided exceptional service to DSL.
 Nominations of DSL staff from other MIT offices will also be considered for eligibility.

 At the end of April, the Infinite Mile Award Selection Committee will review all nominations and select the finalists.
-This committee includes some of the previous year's winners and includes representatives from a cross-section of DSL offices and staff categories.
+This committee includes some of the previous year's recipients and includes representatives from a cross-section of DSL offices and staff categories.

 After a finalist has been selected by the committee, DSL-HR will contact the primary nominator of that recipient so that he or she may be the first to share the good news.
-DSL Human Resources will then notify each of this year's winning individuals and teams, and announce the names to the DSL community.
+DSL Human Resources will then notify each of this year's recipient individuals and teams, and announce the names to the DSL community.

-At the awards ceremony in May, Dean Nelson will present the winners with a letter of congratulations and a plaque honoring their contributions to the DSL and MIT.
+At the awards ceremony in June, Dean Nelson will present the recipients with a letter of congratulations and a plaque honoring their contributions to the DSL and MIT.
 The letter will also be copied to their Department Head and put in their personnel file.
 Note: All individuals who were nominated but not selected for an award will also receive letters recognizing their nomination (copied to their managers) following the awards ceremony.